“Each generation takes the earth as trustees” J. Sterling Morton, Founder of Arbor Day

 - Plant: Aside from your local nursery, The Arbor Day Foundation offers a wide variety of trees as well as great information as to what is the best type of tree to plant for a certain geographic area.

-- Give Locally: If you’d rather give a tree, there is TreeGivers , offering a nice way to honor someone.
+- Give: If you’d rather give a tree, there is TreeGivers , offering a nice way to honor someone.
 TreeGivers will plant a tree in the state of your choice plus send an acknowledgment to the recipient.
 From my personal experience, customer service was top notch and very prompt.

 - Volunteer: If you have the time, there are plenty of volunteer opportunities with your local tree planting organization.
 Check in here to search for opportunities in your state.

 - Explore: Finally, what trees are right in your own backyard, neighborhood or wherever you might be traveling?
 Grab your child and download an app to help identify what’s in your area.
 Leafsnap is a free iPhone/iPad app that allows you to take a picture and then searches its inventory of trees to match up.
 Arbor Day Foundation offers What Tree is That? app for $4.99.
 The Audubon Society also offers a Tree Identification Guide app which will also allow you to track and annotate your sightings in the Journal feature.
 Geolocate your sightings on a map, record date, add notes and then share with friends via Facebook and email.
-We are old-fashion fans of the hard copy version of the Audubon Field Guide to Trees and I enjoy watching my son sift through the pages to find the answers he is looking for.
+We are old-fashion fans of the hard copy version of the Audubon Society Field Guide to North American Trees, and over the years, I have enjoyed watching my son sift through the pages to find the answers he is looking for.
 Whatever your guide of choice, this is a great way to spend a little time in nature with your children or grandchildren.